ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

     // Synchronize the old stream
     if(hipStreamSynchronize(old_stream) != hipSuccess) return EXIT_FAILURE;

+    // Create a new stream (this step can be done before the steps above) if(hipStreamCreate(&new_stream) != hipSuccess) return EXIT_FAILURE;

+    // Set the handle to use the new stream (must come after synchronization & before deletion of old stream) if(rocblas_set_stream(handle, new_stream) != rocblas_status_success) return EXIT_FAILURE;

     // Destroy the old stream (this step is optional but must come after synchronization) if(hipStreamDestroy(old_stream) != hipSuccess) return EXIT_FAILURE;

-    // Create a new stream (this step can be done before the steps above) if(hipStreamCreate(&new_stream) != hipSuccess) return EXIT_FAILURE;

-    // Set the handle to use the new stream (must come after synchronization) if(rocblas_set_stream(handle, new_stream) != rocblas_status_success) return EXIT_FAILURE;

 The above ``hipStreamSynchronize`` is necessary because the ``rocBLAS_handle`` contains allocated device memory that must not be shared by multiple asynchronous streams at the same time.